 - Give you valuable work experience.
 Once you complete your 144 hours you will receive a letter of reference.

 Police Record Check with Vulnerable Sector Screening

-Before your Volunteer Application will be considered, you must obtain a current Police Record Check with Vulnerable Sector Screening.
-Police Record Checks may take 4 to 6 weeks to process.
-Police Record checks older than 3 months will not be considered.
+As part of the selection process, you will need to obtain a current Police Record Check with Vulnerable Sector Screening.
+Police Record Checks may take 6 to 8 weeks to process.
+Police Record checks older than 6 months will not be considered.
 For more information visit the Halton Regional Police Services website:

 For residence living outside Halton please check with your local Police Services for more information.

 Information Session 7:00 – 8:30 pm: Tuesday, September 9, 2014.

 Training Dates 7:00 – 10:00 pm, September 16, 18, 23, 25, 30, October 2, 7, 14.

 Information Session 7:00 – 8:30 pm: Wednesday, October 1, 2014.

 Training Dates: 7:00 – 10:00 pm, Wednesday evenings, October 8 to November 26.